 This course will cover a topic in the History and Philosophy of Physics.
 The credit hours will be determined by the choice of topics and the professor teaching the course.
 Readings in historical methods and philosophy of history will be included as well as instruction in the use of archival materials and oral histories.
 Proposed topics include: History of Quantum Mechanics and the Influence of the German Romantic Movement, Galileo and the Church, Cold War Science and the Rise of Big Science, Nuclear Security, and Medieval Engineering.

-This course constitutes an introduction to the laboratory techniques employed in physics research.
+This course constitutes an introduction to the laboratory techniques employed in physics and engineering.
 Important experiments in the development of modern physics (since 1900) will be covered as well as more contemporary experiments.
 There is no accompanying lecture course for this lab.

 This course is intended to help students begin to make the transition from student to professional.
 The course will have three main goals: 1) to help students examine their goals as they enter graduate school or the private sector; 2) to help students prepare for the departmental comprehensive exam; and 3) to begin to familiarize students with the literature in their field of study.